 History, culture, and religion are not just fictional things from the past that can be forgotten; these are real parts of our current lives.
 Mayflower Dreams shows this reality with its connections between past and present events.

-Dr. Karen Petit is the author of four novels (Banking on Dreams, Mayflower Dreams, Roger Williams in an Elevator, and Unhidden Pilgrims) and two books of poetry: Holidays Amaze and Amazing Holiday Paws.
-Her second book of poetry will be published in the first half of 2020.
+Dr. Karen Petit is the author of four novels (Banking on Dreams, Mayflower Dreams, Roger Williams in an Elevator, and Unhidden Pilgrims) and three books of poetry: Holidays Amaze, Amazing Holiday Paws, and Paw Dream Mazes.
 Petit is thankful to God for the many wonderful people and positive aspects of her life.

 Each of Dr. Karen Petit's book websites has a blog page: